Josef-Friedrich/mscxyz/README.rst

                             correct hyphenation ("la - la - la")

     rename:
-      Rename the “*.msc[zx]” files.Fields and functions you can use in the format string (-f, --format):
+      Rename the “*.msc[zx]” files.
+Fields and functions you can use in the path template string (-r, --rename):

       Functions
       =========